b3rito/yodo/README.md

 # yodo
-This tool proves how easy it is to become root via limited sudo permissions or via dirtyc0w
+This tool proves how easy it is to become root via limited sudo permissions, via dirtyc0w or using Pa(th)zuzu.

 Example:
 If a user has sudo privileges only on vi, he could become root by runnuing this command: sudo vi -c ':shell'